Release Process¶

 - With/without OpenHaptics, Haply, VRPN

-- Test failure is not meant to happen if classes aren't wrapped.
+- Ensure wrapper generation up to date.- Test failure is not meant to happen if classes aren't wrapped.

 - Gitlab Pages (for doxygen code and user documentation) are built on a mirror as

-- Review/Run examples manually.
+- Optional:- Review/Run examples manually.

 - Clear warnings as possible.